tidalvirus/alphaess-server/README.md

 Will not be uploading dumps (pcaps or hex dumps), as they include serial numbers and passwords, and PII.
 Will save sanitised json or csv data instead.

+### Calculating accurate time
+On the first data packet with current time from the battery (1,1,16 packets), calculate the clock drift/skew with UTC time, and store it, so that for all future data packets, we can just read the time from the battery and calculate for all future data captures.
+This way if the battery dumps more than one reading at a time, it can just be converted, and we can still get the data with no missing bits.

 ### Some Credits
-https://jhalon.github.io/reverse-engineering-protocols/ - Helped me realise that there was a checksum (and I also used the code in there as a base for my own decoding). https://www.scadacore.com/tools/programming-calculators/online-checksum-calculator/ - Helped me work out the checksum type for the data.
+* https://jhalon.github.io/reverse-engineering-protocols/ - Helped me realise that there was a checksum (and I also used the code in there as a base for my own decoding).
+* https://www.scadacore.com/tools/programming-calculators/online-checksum-calculator/ - Helped me work out the checksum type for the data.